Why do I use the phrase “Simply Be” in several of my stories? Have you ever wondered? Here is my story…

 Why?
 Because walking is an exercise in appreciating the simple things in life and like my grandmother’s chicken soup, walking, does something for my soul!
-Walking lifts my spirit, tones my muscles, lets me feel the earth beneath my feet and see the godliness of nature surrounding me.
-My walk charms me by allowing me to have my dog, Orchid, by my side, quiet time to dream and reflect and increase my vitality — mentally and physically.
-Walking allows me to simply be.
+Walking lifts my spirits, tones my muscles, lets me feel the earth beneath my feet, and see the godliness of nature surrounding me.
+Walking charms me by allowing me to have my dog, America, by my side, quiet time to dream and reflect and increase my vitality — mentally and physically.
+And, walking allows me to simply be.

 Yes, walking is a discipline.
 It is a wonderful activity that will allow you to relish the simple things in your life and allow you to simply be.
 I hope you find the simple things that speak to your soul and allow you to find the peace inside yourself!

-*This story has been updated, but was originally published in 2015.
+*This story has been updated but was originally published in 2015.